PubuduJ/PubuduJ/README.md

 <h1 align="center">Hi 👋, I'm Pubudu Janith</h1>

 I'm an engineering graduate from the University of Moratuwa.
 I'm driven, focused, and thrive as a team player.
-I'm passionate about learning new technologies and gaining more experience to broaden my knowledge in the it field.
+I'm passionate about learning new technologies and gaining more experience to broaden my knowledge in the IT field.

 - 💬 Ask me about **Java | JavaScript | Spring | J2EE | React | Node**